Your most popular ISA questions are answered below.

-The annual custody charge for your Pilling ISA is 0.5% of the value with a minimum charge of only £43.60 and a maximum of £152.60.
-These fees further reduce if you register for Client Web Access (CWA).
-For clients who request postal documents the minimum fee is £30.00 and a maximum of £146.30.
+The six monthly custody fee for your Pilling ISA is just 0.25% of the value with a minimum of £25.00 and a maximum of £90.00 for clients registered to use our on-line portal Client Web Access (CWA).
+For clients who request postal documents the minimum fee is £30.00 and a maximum of £100.00.
 However, this charge not only covers your Pilling ISA but any other account you have with us including SIPP, Nominee, PIPs and Own Name services.
 We will add the value of all your accounts with us and apply no more than the maximum cap.

 Cash can be withdrawn at no cost on closure, or on full or part transfer to another ISA manager.
 You may prefer to sell investments at our normal dealing rates to convert them into cash.
 Shareholdings can be transferred from Pilling ISAs at £24 per holding.
 You will be charged our Custody Fee on a “pro rata” basis upon closure for the charging period the plans were open with us.
 Plans that are closed and have contributions which have never been invested will be charged a “failure to invest” fee of £24.
 Please note that transfers of ISAs can take up to a month to process.

 With a minimum of only £10, our commission per deal is 1.65% of the first £10,000 value, 0.5% of the next £90,000 and 0.4% of any excess.
 These rates apply to all securities.
 We must charge you Government stamp duty at 0.5% of the value when buying shares, preference stocks and convertibles.

 Whenever possible we trade and hold overseas securities through Crest and although the handling costs are higher than UK securities, Pilling & Co absorb the fees and no extra charge is made.